elearjgal/elearjgal.github.io/_publications/BEARDIV.md

 permalink: /publication/BEARDIV
 date: 2025/08
 venue: 'A&A'
-citation: 'Rosas-Guevara, et. al A&A submitted'
+citation: 'Rosas-Guevara, et al. A&A submitted'
 ---